kenzojrc/get-random-fb-bumper/README.md

 # Get Random FB Bumper 🔮

 Draws a name of a random commenter on a Facebook group's post.

+I didn't want to log in on some sketchy third-party app with my own FB account just to get a random comment, so I made this 😅

-Tested only with Buy and Sell-type groups such as *The University Trade* and *The Katipunan Trade* with DESKTOP Chrome, Edge, and Firefox.
+Tested only with Buy and Sell-type groups such as *The University Trade* and *The Katipunan Trade* with **DESKTOP** Chrome, Edge, and Firefox.

 This script is provided as-is with no warranty and may stop working at any time.